cartolid/cartolidar/README.md

 ```

-3. Search for dasoLidar files:
+3. Search for dasoLidar files in the prospecting zone (if any):
 First argument (LCL_listLstDasoVars) is a string with a sequence of DLV identifiers
-and second one (LCL_rutaAscRaizBase) is a path to look for the files.
+and second one (LCL_rutaAscRaizBase) is a path to look for the files with those DLV ids.
 ```
 myDasolidar.searchSourceFiles(
     LCL_listLstDasoVars='Alt95,Fcc05,Fcc03',
     LCL_rutaAscRaizBase='C:/myAscFiles',
 )
 ```
-This method creates a property named inFilesListAllTypes with one list of files for every DLV.
+This method creates a property named inFilesListAllTypes.
+It is a list for every DLV,
+each with the list of found file tuples for that file type.
-It only includes blocks that have all the file types.
-For every file, a tuple of file path and file name is included.
+It only includes files of blocks that have all the file types (one file type = one DLV).
+Every file tuple consist of a file path and file name.

-4. Create a Tiff file from the DLV files found and analyze the ranges of every DLV in the reference area:
+4. Create a raster (Tiff) file from the DLV found files:

 The createMultiDasoLayerRasterFile method requires the name (with path)
 of the forest or land cover vector layer (e.g. Spanish Forest Map -MFE25-)